carlyh-micb/ADC-documentation/create_OCA_schema.md

 When you enter data into this template, do not change the basic structure as the parser needs this structure to create the OCA schema bundle.
 For example, you can see that data entry of sheet Main starts on row 3 so you should not delete the rows above.

-The README tab is for your reference, and you should add metadata here (like title and contact information) which can help you understand and track your Excel schemas.
+The 'Start Here' tab is for your reference, and you should add metadata here (like title and contact information) which can help you understand and track your Excel schemas.

 # Entering schema information
 Below is an example schema that has been entered into the OCA template.
 By following the instructions you will be able to create your own schema.

 ![Example of entering capture base data into the OCA schema template.](/pictures/capture_base.png)
 ![Example of entering english overlayd data into the OCA schema template.](/pictures/overlay_en.png)